global-asp/lida-source/en/0008_going-to-a-café.md

 The waiter brings their order.

 ##
-He pours the soda in a glass.
+He pours the soda into a glass.

 ##
 She drinks the soda.